pbloem/profane-tmesis/if-croesus-goes-to-war.md

 I shook my head.

 "They are a little like your demigods, perhaps.
 But older.
 Much older.
 They predate most of the gods of man.
 I was a goatherd in Palmyra, an orphan girl.
-I owned a small herd, just enough to keep myself alive.
+I owned a small herd, just big enough to keep myself alive.
 I learned soon enough that even young girls should be vigilant in big cities, so I spent most of my time outside the walls by myself.
 I led my goats to young shrubs, and to fresh running water, and I slept under the stars most nights.

 The lands around Palmyra are bountiful if you know where to look, but they can be treacherous as well.
 While leading my goats across a dangerous stretch of arid land, I spotted the shade of a figure in the distance.
 I saw him standing up, and then collapse to his knees.
 It could have been a trick of the light, I told myself, a dead tree or small cloud of dust kicked up by a desert rat.
 I was in no position to make detours.
 I deliberated for a while, but then decided: I did not want to spend the rest of my life unsure whether I had let an unfortunate traveler die.